/*

 1. Whetstones

-Whetstones are kinds of grinding tools commonly used for fine grinding and polishing.
+Whetstones are grinding tools commonly used for fine grinding and polishing.
 It is widely used for grinding tool cutting tools and finishing in mold processing.
 The name of whetstone comes from the need to add lubricant (usually oil or water) when using it to reduce friction, improve the grinding effect, and avoid overheating.
 Whetstone is usually in the form of an elongated block, which is convenient for manual operation or use with hand tools.
 Common shapes include long strips, triangles, semicircles, etc.

 The grit of whetstone is usually fine, and suitable for fine grinding and polishing.
 Common grit sizes are as follows: